BlakeLewis1/final-project/README.md

 ## Testing
 ![](Documents/testoutput.PNG)

-Testing for the backend was built into the jenkins pipeline.
-We run a mvn test which is then displayed in jenkins and can be checked for any errors.
+Testing for the backend was built into the Jenkins pipeline.
+We run a mvn test which is then displayed in Jenkins logs where it can be checked for any errors.
+Due to time constraints and concern for wasting machine resources the built-in testing for the frontend was not implemented into Jenkins.

 ---
 ## Conclusion